halvardssm/stdext/sql/README.md

 - `queryOne` (See [SqlQueriable](./core.ts)): Queries the database and returns at most one entry as an object
-- `queryMany` (See [SqlQueriable](./core.ts)): Queries the database with an async generator and yields each entry as an object
+- `queryMany` (See [SqlQueriable](./core.ts)): Queries the database with an async generator and yields each entry as an object.
+This is good for when you want to iterate over a massive amount of rows.
 - `queryArray` (See [SqlQueriable](./core.ts)): Queries the database and returns an array of arrays
 - `queryOneArray` (See [SqlQueriable](./core.ts)): Queries the database and returns at most one entry as an array
-- `queryManyArray` (See [SqlQueriable](./core.ts)): Queries the database with an async generator and yields each entry as an array
+- `queryManyArray` (See [SqlQueriable](./core.ts)): Queries the database with an async generator and yields each entry as an array.
+This is good for when you want to iterate over a massive amount of rows.
 - `sql` (See [SqlQueriable](./core.ts)): Allows you to create a query using template literals, and returns the entries as an array of objects.
 This is a wrapper around `query`